Souvenir Program

 Judging by Kim Holston’s overly expensive Movie Roadshows, the roadshow section here at NowReViewing has managed to include the vast majority for the heyday period between the mid 1950s and 1972.
 See Pull Down menu at left.
 On this page, in the collage above and in the left column, are remnants—frontals of souvenir programs of slipped-from-memory hardtickets and would-be contenders.
 A few covers are by necessity imagined.
 As absentees become available, expect updates; if any are worth writing about, comments will appear on this page.
 The following is free form bavardage.

 Just for clarity, The Robe, How to Marry a Millionaire, Knights of the Round Table, The Egyptian, High Society and Guys and Dolls weren’t reserved seaters; they were prestige “events,” all in CinemaScope or VistaVision, with programs.
 Disney’s 1959 Sleeping Beauty, the first animation in 70mm, using Super Technirama, was technically not a roadshow, either, but played exclusively in many urban venues specializing in large screen format.
 (In Chicago, at the Sate Lake, in a 13 week run starting 2/12/1959.)
-Based on Ernest Hemingway winning the Nobel prize for literature and the Pulitzer for The Old Man and the Sea, the movie version starring Spencer Tracy was treated solemnly as a roadshow in major cities; at left is the American booklet and rollover for the Japanese version.
+Based on Ernest Hemingway winning the Nobel prize for literature and the Pulitzer for The Old Man and the Sea, the movie version starring Spencer Tracy was treated solemnly as a roadshow in some major cities; at left is the American booklet and rollover for the Japanese version.
 The 1958 British A Night to Remember opened as a reserved seater in New York and L.A. but, in spite of excellent reviews, box office was dismal and promptly relegated to continuous showings.
 Anthony Mann’s Cimarron opened and quickly flopped in L.A. and N.Y. using the format and while unable to find a matching program, I recently found two internationals, a Danish at the left and, if you rollover, a German booklet.
 The Grant/Sinatra/Loren travesty The Pride and the Passion and the musicals Gypsy and The Music Man probably had programs in the planning stage, axed when the films failed to get the go.
 Ordering up one of those Random House-like hardcover jobbies, Hatari! was being prepped for roadshow, augmented by the excitement of the then-exotic Henry Mancini score.
 Assessing Howard Hawks’s cut as a sloppily scripted vacation, regretting not giving cinematographer Russell Harlan a widescreen process to capture Tanganyika (now Tanzania) and unhappy with John Wayne’s improbable romance with Elsa Martinelli, Paramount correctly sensed the audience would be more lasso cowboys than movie program buyers.
 Vincente Minnelli’s remake of The Four Horsemen of the Apocalypse was also a probable go as hardticket until MGM read the results of the first test preview, after which Alex North’s score and Ingrid Thulin’s voice were jettisoned.
 (12/2020)

 Probably for a while Robert Aldrich’s 1962 Sodom and Gomorrah was considered for roadshow treatment.
 Certainly the legendary sins of the twins were juicy biblical movie stuff, even when tamed.
 Adding some heft, one of the producers was Goffredo Lombardo who helped finance Purple Noon and Visconti’s Rocco and His Brothers and The Leopard.
 Dimitri Tiomkin was original choice for the music, later to be replaced by Miklós Rósza.
-How Aldrich came to helm the project isn’t too clear, except he needed work and having earned a reputation for working on the cheap, accepted the budget of around $2 million for S & G, ending up after ten months of filming in the twin cities of Aït Benhaddou, Morocco, costing about $6 million.
+How Aldrich came to helm the project isn’t too clear, except he needed work and having earned a reputation for working on the cheap, accepted the budget of around $2 million for S & G, ending up after ten months of filming in Aït Benhaddou, Morocco, costing about $6 million.
 It’s Rózsa’s succinct comment about the cardboardy spectacle as “inferior and tacky” confirming someone more than just Aldrich was involved in turning it into schlock: Joseph E. Levine.
 Associated with it since reading with disdain one of the first drafts, he unconvincingly claimed not much more involvement but, after buying the international distribution rights to Hercules with beefy Steve Reeves back in 1958 which, through Levine’s promotional skills, became the first successful “open-wide,” it seems a sure bet he whispered to Aldrich its economized exploitation as the model for S & G. Upon completion, every facet of the sinfest had the look of late 50s/early 60s chintziness.
 The movie came in at almost 3 hours but any further consideration of roadshow rendered moot when British and other European censors demanded cuts, slicing away roughly 30 minutes.
 Those slices inflamed Aldrich to the point of ragging on the movie regularly, only to later, after seeing a decent print still without whatever was cut, saying it wasn’t so bad after all.
 Two of three pluses: Rózsa’s score (about which the boys at Film Score Monthly cream in their jeans) and a rather good action sequence involving hundreds if not a few thousand horses, stabbings and burning arrows.
 The third plus is the one guilty pleasure excuse to see it—Anouk Aimée’s queen, exercising scene-stealing flair as an apotheosis of badness.
 She has a fun time getting la dolce hots not just for torture but also for one of those scantily clad babes in Kresge’s 5 & Dime makeup.
 A few versions available at YouTube.
 In Spherical.
 Time for a remake by Ridley Scott.
 (3/2022)

 After the labors of The Fall of the Roman Empire in Spain, Omar Sharif, Stephen Boyd and James Mason headed to Yugoslavia for the toils of Genghis Khan.
 Producer Irving Allen likely had some roadshow pretensions—the virus attacked a lot of moviemakers in the early 60s, and the closest he ever got to full blown infection was the 1970 Cromwell.
-With a meager budget squashing production values but Henry Levin directing, Geoffrey Unsworth photographing and Geoffrey Foot editing briskly, Genghis Khan remains a very amusing Saturday matinée actioner for its blatant miscasting and preposterous fiction, for having the guts to tell the audience upfront the movie is a total crock of shit, seconded by Dusan Radic’s bombastic score.
+A meager budget squashing production values but with Henry Levin directing, Geoffrey Unsworth photographing and Geoffrey Foot editing briskly, Genghis Khan remains a very amusing Saturday matinée actioner for its blatant miscasting and preposterous fiction, for having the guts to intimate to the audience upfront the movie is a total crock of shit, seconded by Dusan Radic’s bombastic score.
 Wasted as a cameo villain in FOTRE, Sharif in good hair reverses to star “protagonist” vs Boyd’s antagonism.
 Appearing to enjoy their mano a mano combat, they’re only about half-bad.
-Mason is so bad in Fu Manchu getups and Robert Morley a British chatterbox they’re Laurel and Hardy camp.
-The movie ads were designed by the same fonts creating the iconic gem for Ben Hur, cloned for Bronston’s King of Kings and El Cid, Anthony Quinn’s Barrabas and in descending degrees Bronston’s 55 Days at Peking and FOTRE.
+Mason is so bad in Fu Manchu getups and Robert Morley a British supercilious chatterbox they’re Laurel and Hardy camp.
+The movie ads were designed from the same epic font library creating the iconic gem for Ben Hur, cloned for Bronston’s King of Kings and El Cid, Anthony Quinn’s Barrabas and in descending degrees Bronston’s 55 Days at Peking and FOTRE.
 Shooting commenced on Genghis Khan in August, 1963, completed in early December, 1963, and dumped on America in June, 1965, having been delayed by the dread of expected negative reviews and FOTRE’s ruinous box office.
 GK opened at the Roosevelt in Chicago 8/13/1965, lasting until 9/2/1965, in Panavison; limited 70mm blowup elsewhere.
 Sharif’s good fortune in fame was being cast as Doctor Zhivago before anyone saw his turkeys.
 (His contract with Columbia would make him chum for the sharks.)
 In the quest for a career capper, Cromwell is Allen’s most respectably produced movie, and Ken Hughes, the director, repeatedly proclaimed it the “best thing I’ve ever made.”
 With a cast including Richard Harris majorly shouting as Oliver, auntie Alec Guinness as Charles I, poof muffins Robert Morley, Timothy Dalton, Frank Finlay, Patrick Wymark, Charles Gray and Michael Jayston, scored by Frank Cordell, Oscar-winning costumes from Vittorio Nino Novarese and nicely photographed by Geoffrey Unsworth, the spectacle was positioned to be a deluxer, running at three hours.
 (Cut to 2 hr.
 20 minutes, give or take a few minutes.)
 But for a director admittedly obsessed with Cromwell, spending years studying him, Hughes’s script contained at least two dozen historical inaccuracies coalescing into consequence—Columbia refused a hardticket rollout in America.
 A big success in England.
 In Panavision, with 70mm blowup.
 (6/2020)

-The more theatre exhibitors heard about Custer of the West the less enamored they became in bidding.
+The more theatre exhibitors heard about Custer of the West the less enamored they became.
 Around the time of Fred Zinnemann winning awards for A Man for All Seasons, 20th Century Fox splashed the news he would follow up with an epic on George Custer’s ballyhooed career in the U. S. military and his end at the Little Bighorn massacre.
 Estimated costs exceeded what Fox was willing to pay, so Zinnemann moved on and Philip Yordan took over, borrowing the financial schmooze techniques of Samuel Bronston, with whom he worked on King of Kings, El Cid, 55 Days at Peking, The Fall of the Roman Empire and Circus World, the last three huge flops, and somehow got six million bucks from First National Bank to make Custer and another bummer entitled Krakatoa, East of Java.
-The vast majority of both were filmed in Spain, with the former using the U.S. West-like landscapes outside of Madrid well known for horse farms which previously supplied Bronston’s needs.
+The vast majority of both were filmed in Spain, with the former using the U.S. West-like landscapes outside of Madrid well known for horse stables which previously supplied Bronston’s needs.
 Directed indifferently by Robert Siodmak, the shoot was difficult, with violent breaches by actor Robert Shaw, who not only drank heavily but also demanded and received the fateful chance to self-bolster a sagging script.
 Futile was his false effort to de-savage Custer’s treatment of the Indians and then mythologize his death, as history revealed this irony: in extensive testimony later, neither the Indian tribes gathering to fight against the government nor the hierarchy of the U.S. military really knew if he, otherwise in customarily fearless fashion leading the charge, was actually at Little Bighorn during the massacre, having abruptly altered his original battle plans.
 And most of the attacking Indians didn’t know what he looked like, and the only survivor among the U.S. contingent was one horse.
 Recovering his body shortly afterward, there were two rifle bullet entries, one in the left temple and the other slightly below the heart.
 (Reportedly—and if true suggesting some Indians did recognize him—an arrow was inserted into his penis and an awl in each ear).
 Photographed in Super Technirama by Cecilio Paniagua and intended to be projected through the “new” Cinerama, Custer failed to convince major metro venues, including those in New York, L.A. and Chicago, to book.
-Only fifteen theatres in America gambled a reserved seat run, with simultaneous premieres in Dallas and Houston.
+Fourteen theatres in America gambled a reserved seat run, eleven in 70mm, its premier in Dallas running a mere three weeks.
 (The world premiere was at London’s Casino Cinerama, one of the even fewer international bookings.)
-Sans updating, the total U.S. box office is recorded at $400,000, against a production cost of $4,000,000.
-YouTube offers a decent print reminding us two of the three “slaloms” designed to showcase Cinerama end in amusing catastrophe.
-(02/2022)
+Following the dismal U.S. first runs, the movie opened as a general release in 35mm, with equally gloomy results: sans updating, the total U.S. box office is recorded at $400,000, against a production cost of $4,000,000.
+YouTube offers an acceptable print reminding us two of the three “slaloms” designed to showcase Cinerama end in amusing catastrophe.
+(08/2024)

 ROLL OVER IMAGES TO ENLARGE